 Apple may be credited for popularizing the term smartphone.
 It is Android though which has taken the world by storm and brought the smartphone to the masses.
 It is hard to think of a time when we didn’t use WiFi on our phones.
 Yet, it hasn’t been that long really.
 There are so many features on Android that we take for granted these days.
-For instance, the ability to enable and use WiFi hotspot.
+For instance, the ability to enable or set up WiFi hotspot and tethering.
 Since it’s your phone, you can carry this hotspot around with you.
 A WiFi hotspot comes in handy when you want to share your mobile internet across other devices.

 While it’s not as preferable as getting DSL, cable, or a dedicated hotspot device, sometimes you have no other option.
 All Android devices have the ability to create a mobile hotspot but it might be disabled on yours.
 Some carrier locked devices have the feature disabled by the carrier.
 To unlock this, the carriers require you to buy another plan.
 Not all plans allow for tethering and hotspot services and may incur additional charges.